 Bell Financial Group does not have a nomination committee.
-The Board has reserved for itself the relevant responsibilities, including appointing and removing the Managing Director, developing and approving succession plans for the Board and key senior executives and overseeing that membership of the Board has the mix of experience, skills and diversity appropriate for Bell Financial Group's needs.
-A performance evaluation of the Board as a whole and each individual director was carried out during the reporting period.
-There must be an election of directors at each Annual General Meeting.
-The constitution of Bell Financial Group provides, among other things, for a process of retirement of directors by rotation (which occurs for each director approximately every three years except for the Managing Director).
+The Board has reserved for itself the relevant responsibilities, including appointing and removing the Co-CEOs, developing and approving succession plans for the Board, the Co-CEOs and other key senior executives and overseeing that membership of the Board has the mix of experience, skills and diversity appropriate for Bell Financial Group's needs.
+There must be an election of Directors at each annual general meeting.
+The constitution of Bell Financial Group provides, among other things, for a process of retirement of Directors by rotation (which occurs for each Director approximately every three years).
 Directors who retire from office are eligible to stand for re-election.